FrancisLangit/zuckbot/README.md

 ![Banner](./readme_banner.png)

 `zuckbot` is a virtual reincarnation of [Mark Zuckerberg](https://en.wikipedia.org/wiki/Mark_Zuckerberg) encapsulated in a desktop application.
-Users are given the ability to ask `zuckbot` a question and be given a one of over twenty different responses.
+Users are given the ability to ask `zuckbot` a question and be given one of over twenty different responses.

 ### Background